• Skip to main content

 • Cook for 3-4 minutes on each side.

-• Squeeze lime all over the fish.
+• Squeeze lime juice all over the fish.

-• Serve immediately top with the removed garlic slices and chopped cilantro (if using).
+• Serve immediately.
+Top with the removed garlic slices and chopped cilantro (if using).

 Video